-Other more general screening tests may also be ordered to help evaluate the person's major body organs, electrolyte balance, blood sugar, and red and white blood cells to see whether there are any excesses, deficiencies, or dysfunctions that may be causing or exacerbating the person's symptoms.
+Other more general screening tests may also be ordered to help evaluate the person's major body organs, electrolyte balance, blood glucose, and red and white blood cells to see whether there are any excesses, deficiencies, or dysfunctions that may be causing or worsening the person's symptoms.
 These include:

-- Comprehensive Metabolic Panel– a group of usually 14 tests that is used as a broad screening tool to assess the current status of an individual's kidneys, liver, electrolyte and acid/base balance, blood sugar, and blood proteins.
+- Comprehensive Metabolic Panel – a group of usually 14 tests that is used as a broad screening tool to assess the current status of an individual's kidneys, liver, electrolyte and acid/base balance, blood glucose, and blood proteins.

-- Complete Blood Count – a test used to determine a person's general health status and to screen for a variety of disorders, such as anemia and infection.
+- Complete Blood Count – a test used to screen for a variety of disorders that can affect blood cells, such as anemia and infection.

-A range of non-laboratory evaluations and tests are used to assess chest pain and other symptoms.
+A range of non-laboratory evaluations and tests may be used to assess chest pain and other symptoms.
 These include:

-- A medical history, including an evaluation of risk factors such as age, CAD, diabetes, and smoking
+- A medical history, including an evaluation of risk factors such as age, coronary artery disease (CAD), diabetes, and smoking

 - A physical examination